-Doctor: Medical Mistakes Are Killing a Jumbo Jet Full of People Per Day
+Doctor says Medical Mistakes Killing a Jumbo Jet of People Daily

 Cancer surgeon and former director of the Johns Hopkins Medical Safety Group has identified and confirmed the research revealing the extent and causes of medical mistakes in U.S. hospitals, and has characterized the massive level of hospital deaths as equivalent to a jumbo jet crashing every day with all passengers on board dying.